-What is casting?
-Jewelry casting is an art that has been long used for thousands of years.
+What is jewelry casting?
+Jewelry casting is an art that has been long used for thousands of years for jewelry making.
 With improvements in technology and the advent of superb tools and machinery, jewelry casting is an art that is more dynamic today than ever.
 Whether you want custom-made piece of jewelry or have to make a bulk order of similar types of jewelry, casting is a process that can help you achieve both.

-Also called wax casting, jewelry casting uses a wax pattern that is made into a jewelry mold for being filled with molten silver or metal to create an intricate piece of jewelry.
+Also called jewelry wax casting, casting uses a wax pattern that is made into a mold for being filled with molten silver or metal to create an intricate piece of jewelry.

 The process involve great temperatures and even greater precision for excellent results.
 Jewelry casting is a process that has allowed designers and jewelry makers to bring their ideas to life and produce gorgeous pieces of jewelry.
 There are 4 steps to the basic process of jewelry casting.